July 25, 2018 3 min read

 The city is full of incredible buildings such as the 17th-century citadel that overlooks the old quarter.
 Outside the town are many great hikes alongside the quaint villages.
 Besancon provides an authentic taste of France with first-rate food and wine, and a small amount of tourism.

 There are so many incredible cities in Europe that are yet to become mainstream tourist destinations.
 Each of these cities offers something different, without the massive crowds that some nearby places possess.
+You can then pin all of your favorite destinations directly onto our Executive Europe Push Pin Map.
 This summer is a great time to visit, so pack your bags and hit the road!

 Comments will be approved before showing up.